-The mission of ACAP is to empower individuals to live, learn, work, and participate in the social fabric of our community.
+The mission of ACAP is to empower individuals with intellectual, developmental, and other neuro disabilities to live, learn, work, and participate in the social fabric of our community.
 We believe given the opportunity and proper support, all individuals can achieve academic success, successful careers, and personal growth.

 The Academic and Career Achievement Program (ACAP) is a custom-tailored learning program that offers students a unique post-secondary opportunity to further their formal education and become self-reliant.
 The conceptual framework for the program depicts four standards as cornerstones of practice: Academic Access, Career Development, Campus Inclusion, and Self-Determination.